dan-trewin/zeus-setup/README.md

 ## Closing Comments

 Zeus setup won't be for everyone.
-Feel free to fork your own version of zeus setup that better aligns with your software development and gaming needs.
+Feel free to fork your own version of Zeus setup and make adjustments that better align with your software development and gaming needs.